epics-extensions/EPNix/docs/ioc/user-guides/private-repo-setup.md

 If you only want your token to be able to clone repositories, you can just select the `read_repository` scope.
-Else refer to GitLab’s official documentation by clicking "Learn more."
+Else refer to GitLab's official documentation by clicking "Learn more."

-After creating the personal access token, you can copy the token’s value.
+After creating the personal access token, you can copy the token's value.
 Be careful,
-as this value won’t be accessible after closing the page.
+as this value won't be accessible after closing the page.

 If you want to clone any repository, the URL will need to be: